Introduction to Data Analysis

 In contrast to descriptive data analysis where we analyze the data numerically, exploratory data analysis is the visual way to analyze the data.
 Once we have a basic understanding of the data at hand through descriptive analysis, we will move to exploratory data analysis.
 We can also divide the exploratory data analysis into two parts:

-- Uni variate analysis (exploring characteristic of a single variable)
+- Uni variate analysis (exploring characteristics of a single variable)

 - Multivariate analysis (comparative analysis of multiple variables, if we compare the correlation of two variables, it is called bivariate analysis)